gulsenkeskin/kafka-mail-sending/README.md

 # KafkaMailSending
-sending an e-mail with kafka
+sending an e-mail with kafka.

 ### The resources I use:
 https://github.com/confluentinc/confluent-kafka-dotnet